wingkeet/mongodb-runrs/README.md

 Run a MongoDB replica set for learning and development, using just a single command.

 ### Prerequisites
 Ubuntu 18.04 is required.
 A copy of MongoDB is *not* required as it will be downloaded automatically.
-No dependencies are needed as only bash shell scripts are used.
+There are no dependencies as only bash shell scripts are used.

 ### Installing
 To clone a local copy of this project: